 Grading: Semester grades will be determined by the following criteria: Discussion handouts at 10% + 3 unit exams at 30% each = 100%.
 Exams will incorporate theory up to and including all lectures/discussions/homework, prior to the exam.
-Discussion handouts contributing 10% each, toward the final grade, with individual due dates announced.
+Discussion handouts contributing 10% each, toward the final grade with the lowest discussion score dropped, with individual due dates announced.
 Three (3) in-class unit exams, each contributing 30% toward the final course grade.
 Each unit exam will have about 150 points possible.
-There will about 30-35 multiple-choice questions at 2.5 points each; 4-6 long- answer questions of varying point values.
-The third unit exam may incorporate 2-3 concepts from earlier material.
+There will about 30 multiple-choice questions at 3 points each; 4 long- answer questions of varying point values.
+The third unit exam may incorporate 1-2 concepts from earlier material, in the long-answer section.
 There are no early and no make-up in-class/unit exams; No late discussion handouts/homework.
 For a single, missed in-class unit exam, the third exam will contribute 60% in determining the final course grade.
 The student must have a valid and verifiable reason for missing any exam, such as an extreme emergency or serious illness requiring hospitalization.
 Any make-up final unit exam will be in a different format.
 If a verifiable and valid reason cannot be provided, a zero score/zero percent contribution for the unit exam contribution will be recorded.
 Exam Dates (tentative): See attached schedule.
+Students who drop the co-req lecture must be receiving a grade of D or better in the lecture in order to continue in the co-req lab.